Visit Superga

 Within the Basilica di Superga is the mausoleum for the great and the good from the House of Savoy dating from the 18th and 19th century, and also a tribute to the victims of the aircrash in 1949 which killed the Turin football team; among others.

-There are exceptional views back over the city of Turin from the front of the basilica, which is in a raised position on a hill, and these alone would justify the visit to the basilica.
+There are exceptional views back over the city of Turin from the front of the Superga basilica, which is in a raised position on a hill, and these alone would justify the visit.

 Note: there is also a memorial at Superga in memory of an aircrash that took place here on the 4 May 1949 - the crash shook the italian nation, because almost all the members of the Turin football team of the time were killed in the crash.